Finding the Right Breeder, Avoiding the Wrong Breeder

 6. Do not allow you to see pictures, videos of parents, kittens and/or cattery setting

-Recommendations Ask around, ask other pet owners, ask other breeders.
+Recommendations Ask around, ask other pet owners, ask other breeders, search google, scam sites and the BBB.
 Ethical and responsible breeders will happily and willingly provide references to another Breeder’s character, kittens or practice.
 At the end of the day any ethical and responsible breeder would much rather steer you in the right direction, than allow you to purchase a kitten from an unethical breeder.